opus-research/jgit/Documentation/technical/reftable.md

 A variable number of 4-byte `restart_offset` values follow the records.
 Offsets are relative to the start of the block and refer to the first byte of any `ref_record` whose name has not been prefix compressed.
+Entries in the `restart_offset` list must be sorted, ascending.
 Readers can start linear scans from any of these records.
 Offsets in the first block are relative to the start of the file (position 0), and include the file header.
 This requires the first restart in the first block to be at offset 8.

-The 2-byte `restart_count_m1` stores *one less* than the number of entries in the `restart_offset` list.
-There is always a restart corresponding to the first ref record.
-Readers are responsible for computing `restart_count = restart_count_m1 + 1`.
+The 2-byte `restart_count` stores the number of entries in the `restart_offset` list, which must not be empty.

 Readers can use the restart count to binary search between restarts before starting a linear scan.
-The `restart_count_m1` field must be the last 2 bytes of the block as specified by `block_len` from the block header.
+The `restart_count` field must be the last 2 bytes of the block as specified by `block_len` from the block header.